jarokaz/tpu-gke-sandbox/README.md

 | tpu_node_pool_name_prefix | A prefix that will be used to name TPU node pools.
 An index starting with 0 will be appended to the prefix to form a TPU node pool name | tpu-node-pool |
 | multislice_group_name | A name that will be used to label a TPU node pools to support multi-slice jobs | multi-slice-group |

-The Terraform is configured to maintain the configuration state in a Googel Cloud Storage.
+The Terraform is configured to maintain the configuration state in  Google Cloud Storage.
 To intialize Terraform execute the following command from the `terraform` folder:

 ```
 TF_STATE_BUCKET=jk-mlops-dev-tf-state